mfzeulf/CoverLetter-Ollama/README.md

 ## Requirements
 This program was tested using mistral 7B language model with ollama with following hardware:

-Intel Core i7 4720HQ
+1. Intel Core i7 4720HQ
-2GB Nvidia Geforce GTX 960m
+2. 2GB Nvidia Geforce GTX 960m
-12GB of RAM
+3. 12GB of RAM
-1TB of drives space
+4. 1TB of drives space (Total size used was 4GB from Mistral-7B model.)

 Time elapsed time for generating a cover letter is in between 5-10 minutes